Stable Kids

 various educational methods

-Your child will experience on-the-ground activities (no riding) with a horse that will give him the opportunity to learn and practice a variety of skills: empathy, conflict management, emotional regulation, communication, and specific reading and math concepts.
+Individuals will experience on-the-ground activities (no riding) with a horse that will give him the opportunity to learn and practice a variety of skills: empathy, conflict management, emotional regulation, communication, and specific reading and math concepts.

-Designed for Kindergarten and up.
+Designed for ages 8 and up.

-Individual sessions are best when booked in sets of three – meeting once a week for 60 minutes.
+Individual sessions are best when booked in sets of three – meeting once a week for 50-60 minutes.

 Pricing